outdreamer/build-a-cure-1/docs/tasks/ideas.md

       - strategies of attacks (false correlation, false sense of security, surprise)
       - strategies to prevent attacks ('never be surprised', 'assume the worst')
       - asymmetries leading to different perspectives (such as "lack of resources like information, understanding or concepts (no concept of 'fair fight', 'attack first', etc)")
+      - reasoning to fulfill intents (there's usually a reason to take an action that they think will fulfill an intent)
+      - alternatives to reasoning, including politeness, lack of thought, and other reasons for a decision

+    - starting from all the positions & actions that have efficiencies & reasons to move the way they do or in the direction they do is a good starting point once those are identified

   - voting for algorithm of resource distribution